ZeissIQS/zeiss-inspect-addon-api/doc/python_api/python_api.md

 ```

 This function returns the list of files and directories in an add-on.
 These path names can
 be used to read or write/modify add-on content.
-This is subject to the permission system,
-so the content of protected add-ons cannot be read at all and just the add-on a script
-originates from can be modified via this API.

 Please note that the list of files can only be obtained for add-ons which are currently not
 in edit mode !
 An add-on in edit mode is unzipped and the `get_file ()` function will return